Infinera

-Infinera Corporation is a San Jose, California-based vertically integrated manufacturer of Wavelength division multiplexing (WDM)-based packet optical transmission equipment and IP transport technologies for the telecommunications service provider market.
-It is a pioneer in designing and manufacturing of large-scale photonic integrated circuits (PICs).
+Infinera Corporation was an American vertically integrated manufacturer of Wavelength-division multiplexing (WDM)-based packet optical transmission equipment based in San Jose, California.
+It was also a manufacturer for IP transport technologies, for the telecommunications service provider market.
+It was a pioneer in designing and manufacturing of large-scale photonic integrated circuits (PICs).

-The company sells hardware and software networking options for Tier 1 carrier, Internet content provider, cable operator, government, and enterprise networks.
+The company sold hardware and software networking options for Tier 1 carrier, Internet content provider, cable operator, government, and enterprise networks.

+In June 2024, Nokia acquired Infinera for $2.3 billion.

 History

 Infinera was founded in 2000 as Zepton Networks by Drew Perkins, Jagdeep Singh and David Welch.

 It raised its first round of funding in April 2001.
 The startup remained in stealth mode until its first products were launched in 2004, although a few early media articles did describe the company's component technology - a photonic integrated circuit in indium phosphide.

-Underwritten by Goldman Sachs, Infinera went public on NASDAQ in 2007, raising $182 million.
+Underwritten by Goldman Sachs, Infinera went public on Nasdaq in 2007, raising $182 million.

 David Welch was recognized in 2013 with the JJ Thomson Medal for Electronics, an award from the Institution of Engineering and Technology for his role as a pioneer in the field of optical devices, including PICs, and optical networks.

 On August 14, 2013, DANTE (Delivery of Advanced Networks to Europe, a research and education network) and Infinera announced that they had set a Guinness World Record by provisioning 8 terabits per second (Tb/s) of long-haul capacity on the GÉANT network from Vancis in Amsterdam, Netherlands to GlobalConnect in Hamburg, Germany in 19 minutes and 1 second using Infinera's DTN-X packet optical transport platform.

 In August 2015, Infinera acquired Transmode, a supplier of metro packet-optical networking systems based in Stockholm, Sweden, following an offer made in April 2015.
 Transmode shareholders received a mix of cash and Infinera shares, giving a total equity value for Transmode of about $350 million.

 On July 23, 2018 Coriant entered into a definitive agreement to be acquired by Infinera.
 This acquisition was closed on October 1, 2018, positioning Infinera as one of the largest vertically integrated optical network equipment providers in the world.

+Nokia acquired Infinera for $2.3 billion in a cash and stock deal in June 2024.